emilydaykin/Goals/README.md

 # Goals
 My first ever mobile application!
-Goals is built with React Native, which supports iOS, Android!
+Goals is built with React Native, which works on iOS and Android.
 Users can add and remove goals, and see and scroll their list of added goals.

 ## Application Walkthrough:
 #### Input Goal Modal (iOS & Android)